• What's the deal with full body scans?

 57 mins

-• What's the deal with hormone replacement therapy?
+• What's the deal with methylene blue?

 Submit a question for our weekly mailbag at wellnessactually.fm.